moondance-labs/tanssi-docs/learn/framework/modules.md

 This macro initializes a runtime storage structure.
 In this example, a basic value storage structure is used to persist the list of participants.

-In the heavily constrained environment of an AppChain, deciding what to store, and which structure to use can be critical in terms of performance.
-More on this topic in the [Substrate documentation](https://docs.substrate.io/build/runtime-storage/){target=_blank}.
+In the heavily constrained environment of an AppChain, deciding what to store and which structure to use can be critical in terms of performance.
+More on this topic is covered in the [Substrate documentation](https://docs.substrate.io/build/runtime-storage/){target=_blank}.

 ```rust
 #[pallet::storage]